Sorry, you need to enable JavaScript to visit this website.

 An Assessment is the value placed on a property by the town or city's assessor's office for the purpose of determining the property’s tax value.
 An Appraisal, on the other hand, is ordered for the specific purpose of determining the current market value of a specific piece of real estate on a specific date.
 The appraiser relies on current market data including recent sales on properties that are similar in style, size and location to the property.
 Assessed value and appraised value will not typically be the same since the appraised value will be impacted by market activity.

 Each borrower’s personal household budget is different, and there are benefits and drawbacks to both 15 and 30-year mortgages: the best option for you depends on your long and short-term financial goals.
-15-year mortgages have lower interest rates, cost less over the life of the loan and are great for long-term savings.
+15-year mortgages cost less over the life of the loan and are great for long-term savings.
 However, the monthly payments on these mortgages are typically much higher than the 30-year option.
 Our loan experts can help you determine which mortgage is right for you.

 With a fixed-rate loan, the interest rate is determined when you take out the loan and will not change over time.
 An adjustable rate can fluctuate during the term of the loan depending on the changes in the market.
 This type of interest rate has maximums that the rate can change at each adjustment and over the term of the loan.